FlakeOrg/FlakeOrg/README.md

 Behind this profile is a goofy teenager who has no experience in javascript, and is terrible at making commit messages.

-# Why did you name yourself FlakeOrg?
+## Why did you name yourself FlakeOrg?

 I found "Flake" from a box of corn flakes and I used "Org" for what website my sister was on while eating breakfast.
 Some people may know me as UnevenOpossum14, it is my old username outside of Github.

-# What do you mean by "We think about stuff, then we make stuff."?
+## What do you mean by "We think about stuff, then we make stuff."?

 This is a quote that I made up.
 I keep it as my status while I'm on Github.
 It shows the clear way of how we make things.
 We think, then we make, because we can't make without thinking, right?

-# What are your favorite characters?
+## What are your favorite characters?

 I like Benny (from the lego movie), L, Miis, and more.

-# What do you make?
+## What do you make?

 When I get the energy to do so, I make games.
 And then I ditch the project for a week until I have energy to make games.

-# What do you like to do, outside of coding?
+## What do you like to do, outside of coding?

 I make art, I write, and I like gaming.

-# What are your favorite games?
+## What are your favorite games?

 I like Minecraft, Roblox, Tomodachi Life, Peak, and other games.

-# Where can I contact you?
+## Where can I contact you?

 Contact me at flakeorg@gmail.com

+# Notable commit messages:
+Here are some very notable commit messages I have once made.
+* Minor fix
+* Minor unfix
+* An unfix for a fix
+* A minor thingy
+* Stuff
+* Do commit messages even matter?
+* Thingy

+*yes these are all real commit message I have made*

-# I don't like your projects >:(
+## I don't like your projects >:(

 okay idc